 Desktop Gadgets (available in Windows Vista and 7 only) are small add-ons that can display myriad of things - current weather and forecasts, news, CPU and disk usage, network traffic; perform searches via Bing or Google, show your upcoming appointments, etc. In Windows Vista, all Gadgets run in a special program named Windows Sidebar.

-Windows 8 ships without any support for Gadgets - due to numerous security concerns, Microsoft has replaced them with Modern UI/Metro apps instead.
+Windows 8 and 8.1 ship without any support for Gadgets - due to numerous security concerns, Microsoft has replaced them with Modern UI/Metro apps instead.

 You can drag Gadgets to any place on screen you like and while any other window can overlap Gadgets, you can still bring all Gadgets temporarily to front and cycle through these by using keyboard shortcut Windows Key+G. In Windows Vista, you can activate Windows Sidebar by pressing Windows Key+Spacebar on keyboard.

 Just like with toolbars in Internet Explorer, there is no point in adding too many Gadgets to Desktop.
 Every Gadget uses CPU and memory resources, so having many of them running might reduce performance.

 You can change Windows Sidebar settings by opening Start menu (press Windows Key on your keyboard once) and typing "sidebar" into Search box.

 Click Windows Sidebar Properties.